CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

 ### Task 1: Perform a rolling update

 In this task, you will edit the web application source code to update some configurations and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.
-Rolling updates allow Deployment updates to take place with zero downtime by incrementally updating Pods instances with new ones.
+Rolling updates allow Deployment updates to take place with zero downtime by incrementally updating Pod instances with new ones.
 The new Pods will be scheduled on Nodes with available resources.

-1. First you will be making some changes in your web application source code and will be creating a new docker image based on the latest changes.
+1. First, you will be making some changes in your web application source code and will be creating a new Docker image based on the latest changes.

-1. Navigate back to the Windows command prompt where you have connected to your Linux VM, and run the below command to navigate to the directory where you'll need to make the changes in the web application source code.
+1. Navigate back to the Windows command prompt where you have connected to your Linux VM, and run the following command to navigate to the directory where you'll need to make the changes in the web application source code.

    ```bash
    cd ~/Cloud-Native-Application/labfiles/src/ContosoTraders.Ui.Website/src/pages/home/sections/
    ```
-1. Once you are in the correct directory, run the below command to open the **hero.js** file to make some text changes to the homepage of your web application.
+1. Once you are in the correct directory, run the command below to open the **hero.js** file to make some text changes to the homepage of your web application.

    ```bash
    sudo chmod 777 hero.js